Woolverine94/biniou/README.md

     - Add support for Flux LoRA models [davisbro/photo-glow](https://hf.co/davisbro/photo-glow), [glif/l0w-r3z](https://hf.co/glif/l0w-r3z), [glif-loradex-trainer/maxxd4240_minimalistPastel](https://hf.co/glif-loradex-trainer/maxxd4240_minimalistPastel) and [dvyio/flux-lora-victorian-photograph](https://hf.co/dvyio/flux-lora-victorian-photograph).
     - Add an option to the settings panel to activate API (default: off).
 You should not activate this option if you're planning to allow public access to biniou without authentication.
     - Automatic documentation for LoRA models in images modules.

-  * 🆕 **2026-03-14** : 🔥 ***Weekly update*** 🔥 >
-    - A huge thanks to Bulmax9797, -a security researcher- that kindly alerted me about security issues in biniou : 4 CVE have been patched this week.
-The API has been temporary disabled, and should be reintroduced soon.
-All other security issues were related to the settings modules and the way modules and configuration settings were handled, mainly through the API.
-    - Add support for Chatbot code specialized model [bartowski/janhq_Jan-code-4b-GGUF](https://hf.co/bartowski/janhq_Jan-code-4b-GGUF).
-    - Add support for Flux LoRA models [nt2323/simpletuner-lora](https://hf.co/nt2323/simpletuner-lora), [alvdansen/plushy-world-flux](https://hf.co/alvdansen/plushy-world-flux), [davisbro/half_illustration](https://hf.co/davisbro/half_illustration) and [Keltezaa/victorian-gothic-horror](https://hf.co/Keltezaa/victorian-gothic-horror).

 ---